top of page

 Family roots will provide a solid foundation for your own story as you learn how to transform your memories into vivid, compelling narratives.

-Tracy Jones is president of the International Memoir Writers Association, a writing coach and developmental editor She is co-editor of the Shaking the Tree Anthologies, produced annually by the Memoir Writers Association and lives in teh San Diego area.
+Tracy Jones is president of the International Memoir Writers Association, a writing coach, and developmental editor.
+She is co-editor of the Shaking the Tree Anthologies, produced annually by the IMWA and lives in the San Diego area.

 Enjoy a guided walk along the publishing path by writers who've traveled it and those who create it.